-In addition to international academic accreditation from WSCUC, the ADU's College of Business Administration is among the niche ranks of only 5% of the world's business programs that have earned international accreditation from the Association to Advance Collegiate Schools of Business -AACSB for all its undergraduate and postgraduate programs, while the College of Engineering has also received international accreditation from the world-renowned Engineering Accreditation Commission (EAC) of ABET for three of its engineering programs.
+ADU's College of Business Administration is also among the niche ranks of only 1% of the world's top business schools that have earned international accreditation from both the Association to Advance Collegiate Schools of Business - AACSB, and the prestigious "EQUIS", the leading international system of quality assessment, improvement and accreditation of higher education institutions in management and business administration, for all its undergraduate and postgraduate programs.
+Additionally, the College of Engineering has also received international accreditation from the world-renowned Engineering Accreditation Commission of ABET for five of its engineering programs.